prashantpiyush/ai-projects/README.md

 ## How to run
-Only requirement is `Tkinter` which can be installed on a ubuntu using the following command
+The only requirement is `Tkinter` which can be installed on Ubuntu using the following command
 ```
 sudo apt-get install python3-tk
 ```